accolt/Pet-Projects-in-Data-Analysis/project_2/README.md

 - Is there a relationship between income level and loan repayment on time?
 - How do the different purposes of the loan affect repayment on time?

+## Conclusion

+- The results of the analysis show that the most frequently delayed payments are those people who took a loan for car transactions;
+- The best repayment rate is for loans related to real estate;
+- Loans taken out for education and automobiles are paid back in about the same way.

 ### Technologies:
 Pandas, Seaborn